 3. Let your adornment not be outward – the braiding of hair, and wearing of gold, or putting on of clothing – ;

-4. rather, let it be the hidden man of the heart, in the incorruptible adornment of a meek and quiet spirit, which is precious in the sight of God.
+4.rather, let it be the hidden man of the heart, with the unfading beauty of a meek and quiet spirit, which is precious in the sight of God.

 5. For this is how holy women who adorned themselves in times past also hoped in God, being in subjection to their husbands,

 ¶7.
-Furthermore, you husbands, dwell with them according to knowledge, giving honor to the woman as to a weaker vessel, and as heirs together of the grace of life, so that your prayers may not be hindered.
+Furthermore, you husbands, dwell with them according to knowledge, giving honor to the woman as to a weaker vessel and as heirs together of the grace of life, so that your prayers be not hindered.

 ¶8.
-Finally, everyone be of one mind, sympathetic, loving as brothers, tenderhearted, friendly,
+Finally, everyone be of one mind, compassionate, loving as brothers, tenderhearted, friendly,

-9. not rendering evil for evil, or abuse for abuse, but giving a blessing instead, knowing that you were called to this, that you may inherit a blessing.
+9.not rendering evil for evil or abuse for abuse, but giving a blessing instead, knowing that you were called to this, that you might inherit a blessing.

 10. For, “He who would love life and see good days, let him keep his tongue from evil and his lips from speaking guile.